lastres0rt/udacity-neighborhood-map-project/README.md

 The app allows you to filter the list down as you type.
 In return, it displays the locations on the map. 🗺

 There's also extra info pulled from Foursquare where available.
-This includes websites and phone numbers. ☎️
+This includes website URLs and phone numbers. ☎️

 The app is responsive, too!
 It resizes using CSS Flexbox and media queries.